theeugenechong/tp/docs/DeveloperGuide.md

 1. Fork [this repo](https://github.com/AY2122S1-CS2113T-W13-4/tp) and clone the fork into your computer.
 2. If you are using IntelliJ IDEA, ensure that IntelliJ is configured to use **JDK 11**.
 You can refer to IntelliJ's own documentation [here](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk) to correctly configure the JDK.
 3. Import the project as a Gradle project.
 You can follow [this guide](https://se-education.org/guides/tutorials/intellijImportGradleProject.html) to find out how to import the project into IntelliJ.
-4. Verify the setup:
+4. Verify the setup by running `cooper.Cooper`
-   1. Run `cooper.Cooper`
    1. Navigate to `src/main/java/cooper/Cooper.java`
    2. Right click on `Cooper.java` and select 'Run Cooper.main()'.
    3. You should see the following output if the setup was done correctly:

 ```
             /$$$$$$   /$$$$$$  /$$$$$$$